-SHARING OUR VISION Del ivery Plan Output Lead Progress Comments Action: We will introduce Customer Exchange evenings at key venues to ensure that customers have the opportunity to discuss the priorities for facilities and services Organise 2 customer Exchange evenings each year at key venues HCS • Carried forward to 2022-24 on: We will be represented on appropriate community forums including comm nunity sports hu ıbs, community c ouncils and community action plan steering groups ct ons Complete ct on: We will develop a Plan which complements our Strategic Objectives, utilisi ng the full mar keting mix and er suring tailored campaigns are created.
-Design a Communications Strategy R&BDM • Carried forward to 2022-24 Campaigns for each project will be created, implemented and monitored R&BDM This Output now links to the Digital transformation Action Plan and will remain until that is complete. , Campaigns for each project will be created, implemented and monitored A press and PR strategy will be developed to maximise coverage locally, nationally and through specialist press to drive visitor/audience growth R&BDM R&BDM This Output now links to the Digital transformation Action Plan and will remain until that is complete.
-Carried forward to 2022-24 Under Communications Strategy
+SHARING OUR VISION Deli Delivery Plan Output Lead Progress Comments Acti on: We will introduce Customer Exchange evenings at key venues to ensure that at customers h ave the opportuni ity to discuss the priorities for facilities and services I Organise 2 customer Exchange evenings each year at key venues HCS Carried forward to 2022-24 Acti on: We will be represented on appropriate community forums including commons Complete • on: We will develop a Plan which complements our Strategic Objectives, utilisin keting mix and en 3 Design a Communications Strategy R&BDM Carried forward to 2022-24 5 Campaigns for each project will be created, implemented and monitored R&BDM This Output now links to the Digital transformation Action Plan and will remain until that is complete.
+7 A press and PR strategy will be developed to maximise coverage locally, nationally and through specialist press to drive visitor/audience growth R&BDM Carried forward to 2022-24 Under Communications Strategy 8 Design, develop and deliver detailed evaluation strategy for all areas of Trust R&BDM As part of the proposed 2021/22 Internal Audit Plan EAC will undertake advisory work relating to evaluation methods that we currently employ and provide guidance on the best methods of evaluating our business and making recommendations for improvements; scheduled to take place in Quarter 3.
+This will inform the evaluation strategy for the Trust.
+Action: We will develop a collaborative working arrangement with East Ayrshire Vibrant Communities to explore potential shared services, partnership working and innovation in delivery Actions Complete Acti Actions Complete